eopf-toolkit/eopf-tooling-guide/tutorials/R/eopf_stac_access.md

     - item's fields:
     assets, bbox, collection, geometry, id, links, properties, stac_extensions, stac_version, type

-And to search for items with cloud cover of less than 40, we can use `<=`:
+And to search for items with cloud cover of less than 40, we use `<=`:

 ``` r
 stac_source |>